comp423-23s/final-project-final-d5/forum.md

 #### Clone the Repository
 ```
 git clone https://github.com/comp423-23s/final-project-final-d5.git

 ```
+Open your project locally, without opening it in a Dev Container at first, and follow the instructions to get started found in the project’s docs directory: docs/get_started.md

 ### Important Backend Files:
 * ***backend/api/post.py*** - contains all API routes for retrieving, deleting, and creating posts (documentation for each found in file)